Syphilis: Diagnosis

 Syphilis is difficult to diagnose clinically during early infection.
 Confirmation is either via blood tests or direct visual inspection using dark field microscopy.
 Blood tests are more commonly used, as they are easier to perform.
 Diagnostic tests are unable to distinguish between the stages of the disease.

 Blood tests

 Blood tests are divided into nontreponemal and treponemal tests.

-Nontreponemal tests are used initially, and include venereal disease research laboratory (VDRL) and rapid plasma reagin (RPR) tests.
+Nontreponemal tests are used initially and include venereal disease research laboratory (VDRL) and rapid plasma reagin (RPR) tests.
 False positives on the nontreponemal tests can occur with some viral infections, such as varicella (chickenpox) and measles.
 False positives can also occur with lymphoma, tuberculosis, malaria, endocarditis, connective tissue disease, and pregnancy.

-Because of the possibility of false positives with nontreponemal tests, confirmation is required with a treponemal test, such as treponemal pallidum particle agglutination (TPHA) or fluorescent treponemal antibody absorption test (FTA-Abs).
-Treponemal antibody tests usually become positive two to five weeks after the initial infection.
+Because of the possibility of false positives with nontreponemal tests, confirmation is required with a treponemal test, such as Treponema pallidum particle agglutination assay (TPHA) or fluorescent treponemal antibody absorption test (FTA-Abs).
+Treponemal antibody tests usually become positive two to five weeks after the initial infection and remain positive for many years.
 Neurosyphilis is diagnosed by finding high numbers of leukocytes (predominately lymphocytes) and high protein levels in the cerebrospinal fluid in the setting of a known syphilis infection.